-We use forecasts issued by different quality of analysts as the mechanism that would help to identify the source of information short sellers use, either private or (better interpretation of) public.
-It's well established in the literature that market reacts strongly when firms miss or beat analysts forecasts, generating positive or negative surprises.
-Most of this evidence though, considers only deviations from the consensus (measured by the average or median of all forecasts in a given period of time) as the only piece of information investors use to trade.
-Just recently, the literature has evoked their attention to how analysts' heterogeneity can influence investor's decision to trade.
-Kirk et al. (2014) show...
-Michaely et al. (2021) show market reacts more to the consensus than to the variation of analysts quality.
+Short sellers are among that group of large, sophisticated investors.
+And even when there is evidence that they use firms disclosures to trade, there is little pondering about the nature of the information they are processing around these corporate events.
+We use forecasts issued by different quality of analysts to identify one source of information short sellers process.
+It's well established in the literature that the market reacts strongly when firms miss or beat analysts' forecasts, generating positive or negative surprises.
+Most of this evidence, though, considers only deviations from the consensus (measured by the average or median of all forecasts in a given period of time) as the only piece of information investors use to trade.
+Just recently, the literature has evoked their attention to how analysts' heterogeneity can influence investors' decision to trade (Kirk et al., 2014; Michaely et al., 2023b).

-In line with Michaely et al. (2021), we argue that identifying better quality analysts requires financial and cognitive costs of processing information that is publicly available.
+In line with Michaely et al. (2023b), we argue that identifying better quality analysts requires the financial and cognitive costs of processing information that is publicly available.
 It can be highly costly to acquire and interpret firms' disclosures and market information.
-As Blankespoor et al. (2020) argue, the existence of processing costs and the learning process from firm specific information is an active economic choice for which investors expect a competitive return.
+As Blankespoor et al. (2020) argues, the existence of processing costs and the learning process from firm-specific information is an active economic choice for which investors expect a competitive return.
 Sophisticated investors, as short sellers, could have better skills and financial means to process and analyze this information and use it to their benefit.
 If this information represents profitable opportunities for short sellers, they will try to exploit it either before or after the release of the earnings announcements.

-We first conjecture that if short sellers trade on private information, then they spot key analysts forecasts to trade before the earnings announcements.
-This is because, even when identifying better quality analysts could be based on public information, the trading decision made at earnings announcement should based on deviations of firm's actual earnings, which are not know before, relative to key analysts predictions.
+We first conjecture that if short sellers process all available public information to trade, then they spot key analysts' forecasts to trade around the earnings announcements.
+Here it is important to make a distinction regarding the timing of their trades, this is because, even when identifying better quality analysts could be based on public information, the trading decision made at earnings announcement should based on deviations of firm's actual earnings, which are not known before, relative to key analysts predictions.
+If not, one could imply that their trading decision could be based on private information.
 So our first hypothesis is as follows:

-H1: Short selling is higher in the days prior the publication of earnings in firms that miss key analysts' forecasts as opposed to miss the consensus for a given quarter.
+$H1_0$: Short selling is higher in the days following the publication of earnings in firms that miss key analysts' forecasts on top of the analyst's consensus for a given quarter.